whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 We earlier suggested that impartial observers should want and hope for the best outcome.
 Non-consequentialists claim that nonetheless it is sometimes wrong to bring about the best outcome.
 Putting the two claims together yields the striking result that you should sometimes hope that others act wrongly (even when they are fully informed).

 Suppose it would be wrong for some stranger—call him Jack—to kill one innocent person to prevent five other (morally comparable) killings.
 Non-consequentialists may claim that Jack has a special responsibility to ensure that _he_ does not kill anyone, even if this results in more killings by others.
 But _you_ are not Jack.
-From your perspective as an impartial observer, Jack's killing one innocent person is no more or less intrinsically bad than any of the five other killings that would thereby be prevented.
+From your perspective as an impartial observer, Jack’s killing one innocent person is no more or less intrinsically bad than any of the five other killings that would thereby be prevented.
 You have most reason to hope that there is only one killing rather than five.
 So you have reason to hope that Jack acts "wrongly" (killing one to save five).
 But that seems odd.

 More than merely being odd, this might even be taken to undermine the claim that deontic constraints _matter_, or are genuinely _important_ to abide by.
 After all, to be important just is to be worth caring about.
-For example, we should care if others are harmed, which validates the claim that others' interests are morally important.
-But if we should not care more about Jack's abiding by the moral constraint against killing than we should about his saving five lives, that would seem to suggest that the constraint against killing is _not_ in fact more morally important than saving five lives.
+For example, we should care if others are harmed, which validates the claim that others’ interests are morally important.
+But if we should not care more about Jack’s abiding by the moral constraint against killing than we should about his saving five lives, that would seem to suggest that the constraint against killing is _not_ in fact more morally important than saving five lives.

-Finally, since our moral obligations ought to track what is genuinely morally important, if deontic constraints are not in fact important then we cannot be obligated to abide by them.[^20] We cannot be obliged to prioritize deontic constraints over others' lives, if we ought to care more about others' lives than about deontic constraints.
+Finally, since our moral obligations ought to track what is genuinely morally important, if deontic constraints are not in fact important then we cannot be obligated to abide by them.[^20] We cannot be obliged to prioritize deontic constraints over others’ lives, if we ought to care more about others’ lives than about deontic constraints.
 So deontic constraints must not accurately describe our obligations after all.
 Jack really ought to do whatever would do the most good overall, and so should we.

 #### Skepticism About the Doing vs. Allowing Distinction